Exploring Yoga Styles and Instructors: From Gentle Guidance to Intense Bikram Workouts

 Initially, I was under the impression that Yoga was primarily a format where you go in, do a few ohms, stretch a bit and then go into corpse pose.
 Over the years and after many instructors, I know now that nothing could be further from the truth.
 Yes, some instructors do just that, but others give you a very intense, rigorous, strenuous physical workout.
 If you’ve never experienced it, you’d be in for a shock.
-Especially us tough guys who only lift weights.
+Especially those of us who primarily come from a weightlifting background.

 In the different classes I’ve noticed that some instructors provide more guidance and coaching while others just move along with the practice and let you do your own thing.
 These folks preach that yoga is your practice and nothing is “wrong” to do.
 Though some are definitely more involved in helping you than others.
 It’s just like zumba, strength, bjj or any other teachable format.
 Instructors have different styles and personalities.

 Yesterday I did a hot yoga class in the style of Bikram yoga.
-I know that because this dude was a first rate dirtbag, the style has been rebranded, but regardless of what we call it, the format is the same.
+I know that because the style has been rebranded, but regardless of what we call it, the format is the same.

 Of all the hot yoga classes that I’ve taken, I think that yesterday’s pushed me closest to my physical limit.
-The class was full way more than I’ve seen before, (more bodies more heat) and the warmup already have me sucking for wind.
+The class was full way more than I’ve seen before (more bodies more heat) and the warmup already had me gasping for air.
 After class I would not stop sweating and had to change clothes twice while still getting soaked in sweat all over again.
-I had a pretty bad headache and felt like I might face plant at any point.
+I had a pretty bad headache and felt like I might go down at any point.
 This was definitely a challenging class and post training recovery.

 Not all yoga classes and instructors are created equal.
 There are as many distinctions as there are personalities.
-I’ll say this in closing, hydrate before a class like this one, start the day before cause this ain’t no joke.
+I’ll say this in closing, hydrate before a class like this one, start the day before because this is no joke.
 Then just enjoy the journey and don’t underestimate yoga.

 Be the first to comment